 Caba Matapalo is a village on the outermost point of the Peninsula.
 Most people who stay in Matapalo, as known by locals, are surfers.
 There are beaches with waves ranging from beginner to expert and are usually fairly empty due to its remote location.
 Also a great place for birdwatchers.

-Get in: From Puerto Jimenez, continue on the very bumpy road (route 245) for about 45 minutes until you reach the small town of Matapalo.
+From Puerto Jimenez, continue on the very bumpy road (route 245) for about 45 minutes until you reach the small town of Matapalo.

 You won’t find too many hostels or budget options in Matapalo.
 Some hotels are on the road to Matapalo from Puerto Jimenez, some are beach front in the village.

 - Blue Osa Yoga Retreat & Spa: Yoga lover?
 Join a yoga retreat at Blue Osa or go for your yoga teacher training.
 It’s not very close to Puerto Jimenez but they provide food.
 It’s on the beach so you can do your yoga exercises with a great view and they also have a yoga studio.
-Arguably one of the best yoga retreats in Costa Rica.
+One of the best yoga retreats in Costa Rica.

 - Lapa Rios Eco Lodge: This lodge is on a 1000 acre private reserve and is famous for their eco-tourism.
 No AC, Internet or TV so it’s for those who want to unplug from the world and enjoy the Costa Rican rain forest.
 They include all the meals in their price.

 - Bosque del Cabo: An excellent option for families with a private pool, simple trails and easy wildlife watching from the cabinas.
+Amazing property with high chances to see pumas!

 If you’re driving, we do recommend a 4×4 as the road is in rough shape.